 Moving on now to a critical market assessment in the wake of the US EQUITIES pushing further above the 3,200-30 range on their approach to the old February S&P 500 all-time high.
-Yet that has still not bothered GLOBAL GOVVIES strength that had peaked into early March prior to being temporarily significantly reversed on the prospect of the major global fiscal stimulus likely weighing on those markets as well.
-Even though the early June US EQUITIES strength and the recent US inflation indications were finally bringing more pressure, the overall up trend remains intact unless key lower levels are violated.
+Yet that has still not significantly bothered GLOBAL GOVVIES strength, even if they are under a bit more pressure at present.

 While EMERGING CURENCIES were sustaining strong rebounds until late July, that was in part likely due to the extent of the COVID-19 impact on the US preventing the US DOLLAR from attracting the typical crisis 'haven' bid.
-And it seems much the same again at present, with the broader global economic outlook remaining stressed despite upbeat US EQUITIES psychology.
+Yet at present it seems the US EQUITIES strength is generating a bit more 'risk on' psychology, and it is going to be interesting to see how far that goes.
+That is especially with the broader global economic outlook remaining stressed despite the upbeat US EQUITIES rally that is nearing a more critical juncture.